 We have started on the dam removal project!
 The first step is, of course, to prepare a sand trap downstream from the dam so that the 100 year accumulation of sand can be removed as it moves downstream.
-The next step is the dam removal itself which just started.
+The next step is the dam removal itself which is now finished.
 Here are a couple of pictures, the first downstream from above the dam and the second upstream from below the dam.
 Finally a shot showing the dam removed!

 WE SIGNED THE LEASE!!

 Here is a picture of Stewart Smith, our President, with Steve Milford, the DNR representative, right after the signing of the 25 year lease on the former CCC built Unit Manager's Cabin.
 Standing behind them is the PRCA Board.
 For more information and pictures of the event, go to Discovery Center